Billaferd/QuantumNexus/Players/Quantum Nexus Full Game Rules.md

 * ***Refresh:** Ready (untap) all exhausted cards, remove any temporary tokens, and reset all Command Point (CP) totals to zero.*
 * ***Income:** Gain Command Points equal to the total combined CP value of your Mission Cards.*
 * ***Draw:** A player's default Maximum Hand Size is 5.
 Draw cards from your deck until the number of cards in your hand equals your Maximum Hand Size.
-If you currently hold a number of cards equal to or greater than your Maximum Hand Size, you do not draw.*
+If you currently hold a number of cards equal to or greater than your Maximum Hand Size, you do not draw.
+At the end of the round, if you hold more cards than your Maximum Hand Size, you must discard cards until your hand size equals the maximum limit.*
 * ***Resolve Triggers:** Any card effects explicitly stating "At the start of the round" resolve immediately.*

 #### ***2\.
 The Activation Sequence***